book-cover

 “Stop there!” the military man warned repeatedly before he stuck out his rifle.

 Jide scuttled towards the barricade and grabbed his rifle.
 A scuffle ensued.
 A bang went up in the air and another man joined him to subdue the military man.
-They pummeled him to the ground and Jide jumped on the barbed wire and began to climb up with haste.
+They wrestled him to the ground and Jide jumped on the barbed wire and began to climb up with haste.
 Only Mendy occupied his thoughts.
 A few others broke through the line in a haze and began to climb with him.
 Several gunshots struck the barricade and he watched himself hit the ground with a thud.
 People scampered across and over him.
 He settled himself and drew a calm breath.
 His phone vibrated in his pocket but the sharp pain in his back crippled him.
 It seemed like he could hear Mendy’s voice, or maybe Fola’s voice, calling on him to stay awake.
 Yet, his eyes faded into his eyelids like they had been bleached.

 Loading comments...